Executives

 Berson oversees all aspects of CBS Sports across broadcast, cable, digital and streaming.
 He manages the relationships with CBS Sports’ partners, including the NFL, the Masters, PGA TOUR, PGA of America, NCAA, UEFA, Southeastern Conference and Big Ten Conference.
 Under Berson’s leadership, CBS Sports has more closely aligned and integrated all of its sports assets, including the CBS broadcast network, Paramount Global’s streaming service Paramount+, CBS Sports Network, CBSSports.com and all its digital sports properties.
 Sports continues to be a primary driver for Paramount Global’s linear and digital success.

 Berson helped secure the multimedia rights for the NCAA Division I Men’s Basketball Championship (March Madness) for CBS, in conjunction with Turner Broadcasting, through 2032.
-In 2022, Berson and CBS also negotiated a seven-year agreement with the Big Ten for football and basketball rights through 2029-30.
+Berson and CBS also negotiated a seven-year agreement with the Big Ten for football and basketball rights through 2029-30.
 Additionally, college sports rights extensions have been reached for the Army-Navy game through 2028, among many others.

 Since Berson joined CBS Sports, CBS Sports Network has achieved record business results.
-Enhancements to the cable network during his tenure include a total rebrand of the service, numerous rights agreements to bring aboard more leagues/conferences and live events than ever before, plus original programming, including the critically acclaimed first-ever, nationally-televised, all-female primetime sports show, WE NEED TO TALK.
+Enhancements to the cable network during his tenure include a total rebrand of the service, numerous rights agreements to bring aboard more leagues/conferences and live events than ever before, plus original programming, including the critically acclaimed first-ever, nationally televised, all-female primetime sports show, WE NEED TO TALK.

 The Sports Business Journal annually includes Berson on its list of the Most Influential People in Sports Business.
-In January 2006, The Sporting News listed Berson, then 33, on its annual list of "Young & Powerful."
-In 2007, 2008 and 2009, he was selected as a Sports Business Journal "Forty Under 40" recipient and named as a "Forty Under 40 Hall of Famer."
-In 2007 and 2008, he was listed on BusinessWeek's "The Power 100" ranking of the 100 most powerful people in sports.
+In January 2006, The Sporting News listed Berson, then 33, on its annual list of “Young & Powerful.”
+In 2007, 2008 and 2009, he was selected as a Sports Business Journal “Forty Under 40” recipient and named as a “Forty Under 40 Hall of Famer.”
+In 2007 and 2008, he was listed on BusinessWeek’s “The Power 100” ranking of the 100 most powerful people in sports.
 In 2019, for his philanthropic and professional work, Berson was honored by the UJA-Federation of New York at its Sports for Youth Luncheon.
-He is a 10-time Emmy Award-winner.

-Berson is a graduate of the University of Michigan and serves on the University’s Sports Management Advisory Board.
+Berson is a graduate of the University of Michigan and serves on the university’s Sports Management Advisory Board.